RedDragonWebDesign/LandOfLafton/README.md

 * The third level magic user and cleric spell "dispel magic" is great for getting rid of the effects of enemy spellcasters.
 For example, it will break hold person, silence, etc.
 * Everyone should carry a mirror.
 Ready it in place of your shield when you encounter medusas.
 * When you're fighting a tough combat, try using a mage scroll to cast hold monster (5th level magic user spell).
 This lets you try to hold up to 4 monsters.
 Usually you'll get 2-3 of them.
 They'll be frozen and susceptible to one shot kills.
 You can find mage scrolls in various places, for example in the mage's room on level 5 of the keep in Lafton 2.
+* Cast cleric buffs (prayer, bless) BEFORE battle.
+If you cast it during, it'll only affect a few people instead of the entire party.